Short Story about HIRING a Nanny:

 -- Don’t give glowing recommendations of mediocre nannies.
 Do you feel responsible for helping your nanny find another job?
 Yes.
 Might you feel class issues related to their predicament?
 Yes.
 Despite these complicated, uncomfortable feelings, please figure out a way to help families find a great nanny (even if it’s not your nanny).
 Highlighting only the good things makes sense, but please tell the whole story, come clean and don’t assume that an inadequate nanny is the fault of you not setting appropriate expectations.

 -- Don’t forward ISO posts to nannies.
 Communication needs to be from employer to employer.
 Even if you’re trying to make things easier, forwarding posts to people outside Park Slope Parents is against our policy.
-Also, when you forward someone’s post you end up forwarding their personal information to a nanny and possibly her whole nanny network of friends.
+Also, when you forward someone’s post you end up forwarding their personal information to a nanny and possibly their whole nanny network of friends.

 -- Put the nanny’s full name and contact information.
-There are nannies who have multiple names (given name, married name, alternate names) so the more information you include the easier it is for her to be screened and (hopefully) hired without there being surprises later on.
+There are nannies who have multiple names (given name, married name, alternate names) so the more information you include the easier it is for them to be screened and (hopefully) hired without there being surprises later on.

 -- Ask the potential employers about where they found your information.
 If you get a “cold call” to give a recommendation when you didn’t make the connection find out where the potential employer got your information.